cstohlmann/oea-intune-module/README.md

  </p>

 ## Problem Statement
 As education systems and institutions begin to incorporate more digital forms of learning, understanding the number of students without access to devices outside of school is vital.
-This "devices" data can be combined with other data sources (such as Azure Active Directory or M365 Insights data), to get a real time view of student use of devices especially outside physical school to ensure all students have sufficient ‘digital access’ for learning.
+This "devices" data can be combined with other data sources (such as Azure Active Directory or Microsoft Education Insights data), to get a real time view of student use of devices especially outside physical school to ensure all students have sufficient ‘digital access’ for learning.
 This can also be combined with school and  class rosters, attendance, and grades from Student Information Systems to produce visualizations that help with intervention targeting.

 Microsoft Intune Reports data can be used for many different education purposes:
-  - Education system leader reporting on the number of students with multiple devices registered.
+  -	School and district dashboards for education leaders to observe trends in student device access and inclusion outside of school.
-  -	School dashboards on a statistical breakdown of operating systems (OSs) being used.
+  - Reports on students with multiple devices registered and ownership of the devices.
-  -	Class dashboards for teachers to see a statistical breakdown of students’ that do and do not have access to devices outside of school.
+  -	School dashboards on a statistical breakdown of operating systems (OSs) being used by students.

-Pulling data using this Microsoft Intune module provides solutions to these scenarios, as well as many more instances to extract the devices used for and within school systems.
+Ingesting data using this Microsoft Intune module provides solutions to these scenarios, as well as many more instances to extract the devices used for and within school systems.

 ## Module Impact
-This Microsoft Intune module for OEA will leverage the Azure Synapse environment to aid education systems in bringing this data to their own Azure data lake for analysis.
+This Microsoft Intune module for OEA will leverage Azure Synapse Analytics to aid education systems in bringing this data to their own Azure data lake for analysis.
 This includes a pipeline for extracting device data from Microsoft Intune through the Microsoft Graph API endpoint manager, providing a more detailed and accurate representation of student device accessibility outside of school.
 The PowerBI template included in this module can be used by system and school leaders to show:

   - Which devices are linked to an education system.
      * Number of students with more than one device